KoolPal/woocommerce-email-testing/readme.md

 ![Test Email in Gmail](https://s3.amazonaws.com/images.themes.email/wc-email-testing/screenshot-4.png)

 ## How to Release an Update
-- Create a new release using the "Releases" feature on GitHub.
+- xxxxxxxxxxxxxx

 ## Changelog
 All notable changes to this project will be documented in this file.

-Don't forget change the version number in plugin.php
+Don't forget change the version number in:
+- plugin.php
+- update.json

 ### [Unreleased]
 - prefix is missing in customers invoice.